 Russia-Ukraine war: Key things to know about the conflict

-Ukrainian President Volodymyr Zelenskyy also accused Russia of trying to create new “pseudo-republics” to break his country apart.
-He called on Ukraine’s regions not to repeat the experience of two eastern areas where pro-Russian separatists began fighting Ukrainian forces in 2014.
+The attacks around Kyiv came a day after Russia escalated its offensive by shelling areas close to the Polish border.
+The Ukrainian military said Monday that Russian troops had not made great strides over the past day.
+Russia’s Defense Ministry says its forces have advanced.

-As Russian units fanned out to prepare for an assault on Ukraine's capital of Kyiv, Zelenskyy said Russia would need to carpet-bomb the city and kill its residents to take it.
+The fighting, now in its third week, continued to exact a human toll.
+A pregnant woman and her baby died after Russia bombed the maternity hospital where she was meant to give birth.
+Associated Press images of the woman being rushed to an ambulance on a stretcher were circulated around the world and encapsulated the horror of attacks on humanity’s most innocent.

-Now in its third week, the war has forced more than 2.5 million people to flee Ukraine.
+The war has forced nearly 2.7 million people to flee Ukraine.
+Thousands of civilians and soldiers have been killed.

 Here are some key things to know about the conflict: